Insula (building): Regulation and administration

 Augustus instituted reforms aimed at increasing the safety of buildings in the city of Rome.
 Because of the dangers of fire and collapse, the height of the insulae were restricted by Augustus to 70 Roman feet called the pes (20.7 m), and again to an unspecified amount by Emperor Nero after The Great Fire of Rome in 64 AD.
 Emperor Trajan reduced the height to 60 Roman feet (17.75 m).
 According to the 4th-century Regionary catalogues, there were about 42,000–46,000 insulae in the city, as compared to about 1,790 domus in the late 3rd century.
 Data on the number of insulae and to a lesser extent domus are used for classical demography.
-The city's population in the late 3rd century is thought to have fluctuated between 700,000–800,000, down from more than 1 million, based also on figures for the amount of grain required to feed the population in Rome and surrounding areas.
+The city's population in the late 3rd century is thought to have fluctuated between 700,000 and 800,000, down from more than 1 million, based also on figures for the amount of grain required to feed the population in Rome and surrounding areas.